amazon-science/sample-reduction-with-typicality/README.md

 # Sample_Reduction_With_Typicality

 This package implements the algorithm describes in [this paper](https://www.google.com/search?q=GET+PAPER+URL+HERE).
-The algorithm will downsample an input matrix, such that the downsampled matrix retains similar entropy characteristics as the original one.
+This paper introduces typicality for information retrieval (TIR) for down-sampling training data with high dimensional feature space.
+High dimensionality and data size are often blockers to fitting complex machine learning models in various domains.
+TIR allows for an efficient and explainable model training without compromising model performance.
+We leverage the notion of typicality, which is an empirically derived quantity that resembles probability.
+We use prototypes, which are the local peaks of the typicality as well as of the data density in a pre-processing step, as a way to extract most information from the training data.
+We apply the proposed approach for three different models on simulated data as well as real industry data sets.
+Our results indicate that the downsampled dataset, obtained by our method, retains information content of the overall set and promises high model performance.
+The following example can be used to mimic the simulation results in the paper.

 # Audience